Loading...

 The Financial Conduct Authority (FCA) is a regulatory body in the United Kingdom responsible for overseeing the financial services industry.
 Its primary objectives are to protect consumers, ensure market integrity, and promote effective competition.
 The FCA regulates financial firms, sets standards for conduct, and enforces compliance to maintain trust and stability in the financial markets.

-Financial Intelligence Unit
+Financial Intelligence Unit (FIU)

-A Financial Intelligence Unit (FIU) is a specialized government agency responsible for collecting, analyzing, and disseminating financial information to combat money laundering, terrorist financing, and other financial crimes.
+A Financial Intelligence Unit (FIU) is a government agency responsible for collecting, analyzing, and disseminating financial information to combat money laundering, terrorist financing, and other financial crimes.

 Financially Exposed Persons (FEPs)